Product Manager at Relevant Software

 Principal Component Analysis (PCA)

 Then there’s Principal Component Analysis, or PCA.
-It’s a way to simplify complicated data while keeping the important bits.
-PCA finds the most important parts of a dataset and squishes them down, making it easier to work with.
-This is helpful for data visualization and noise reduction.
+It simplifies complex data while retaining the key elements.
+PCA identifies the most important parts of a dataset and compresses them, which makes the data easier to handle.
+This approach is useful for tasks like data visualization and noise reduction.

 Generative Adversarial Networks (GANs)